openebs-archive/openebs-docs/docs/prerequisites.md

 ```

 You can verify the same from the command below.
 Now the output should
-be similar to the sample output mentioned above
+be similar to the sample output mentioned above.

 ```
 lsmod | grep iscsi